PoutineSyropErable/JetUML/readme.md

 ~/.bashrc
 ```

+- Note: If you are using a different shell, you are using something niche, and you definitely installed it and configured it yourself,
+  So, you should know where the file is and how to do it yourself, or at least know how to ask ChatGPT how to do it.

 Add to it:

 ```bash
 export PATH="$HOME/.local/java:$PATH"
 ```

-(^^ This is a shell command that will be executed at every shell startup)
+- (^^ This is a shell command that will be executed at every shell startup, adding ~/.local/java to the place where it searchs for programs)

 Optional, but should be done:
 You should also add these environment variable to your shell permanently by adding: